 - Original Theatrical Trailer

-Operation Petticoat (1959) is available out now on blu-ray.
+Operation Petticoat (1959) blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…